• Skip to main content

 Arthritis Treatment in Wellington and Royal Palm Beach, FL

-If you have arthritis and you want to reap the benefits of exercise, it is best to consult your primary care physician.
-Ask your doctor about a referral to a physical therapist, who can put together a targeted exercise program for lasting pain relief.
+If you have arthritis and you want to reap the benefits of exercise, it is best to consult your primary care provider.
+Ask your primary care provider about a referral to a physical therapist, who can put together a targeted exercise program for lasting pain relief.

 Exercise, when overdone, can also harm your joints.
 A physical therapist can help you stay on the safe side and advance through stages according to what goals you have already achieved.